claranet/terraform-signalfx-detectors/examples/usage/README.md

 The detectors present in the modules of this repository try to defines one or multiple severity rules adequately with our [notification binding](https://github.com/claranet/terraform-signalfx-detectors/wiki/Notifications-binding) principle.
-It allows the user to only define the global `notifications` vairable which will apply to all detectors of the module.
+It allows the user to only define the global `notifications` variable which will apply to all detectors of the module.

-However, an alert which can seem `critical` (requiring to wake up an oncall agent) for some could not be the case for others.
+However, an alert which can seem `critical` (requiring to wake up an on call agent) for some could not be the case for others.
 You cannot change the severity of a rule because it is defined in the module but you are free to override your global notifications binding per detector, for example, to assign a lower priority destination for `critical` severity if it seems not crucial for you.

-The [notifications.tf](notifications.tf) file shows examples of notifications binding (gloablly and overriding it per detector) and using alerting services destinations also managed by Terraform (see [this repository](https://github.com/claranet/terraform-signalfx-integrations/tree/master/alerting).
+The [notifications.tf](notifications.tf) file shows examples of notifications binding (globally and overriding it per detector) and using alerting services destinations also managed by Terraform (see [this repository](https://github.com/claranet/terraform-signalfx-integrations/tree/master/alerting).